 I would love to foster – but I have no experience looking after children

 Most of our foster carers don’t have experience.
 You don’t need to be concerned about this as we will provide you with a wealth of training and support to ensure you are confident in your role.
-It is more important that you have qualities that will allow you to support a foster child and offer them a loving home, including patience, empathy and kindness.
+It is more important that you have qualities that will allow you to support a looked after child and offer them a loving home, including patience, empathy and kindness.

 I would love to foster – but my children are still at home